arambazamba/ng-adv/demos/readme.md

 - Change Detection and Signals
 - Using Linting and Autoformat with Prettier
 - Accessibility A11y: Best Practices & Linting
-- Introduction to Server Side Rendering (SSR) using Angular 16+
+- Introduction to Server Side Rendering (SSR) and Non-destructive hydration
 - Why Server Side Rendering
-- Non-destructive hydration
-- Configure Server Side Rendering & prerender static pages
+- Configure Server Side Rendering & Pre-rendering

 ## Publishing Angular App using Containers and Config Injection

 - Deployment Overview & Cloud Hosting Options
-  -  Using ng deploy to publish to Firebasee
+  -  Using ng deploy to publish to Firebase
   -  Deploy to Azure Static Webapp
 - Configuration Management and Config Injection Options
   - Using a config service